 However, the most jarring thing for me was probably the voyage from Ushuaia, Argentina (the port city my ship leaves from) down to Antarctica.
 This is the infamous Drake Passage—the roughest seas in the world.

 Think 50-foot waves and 100-knot winds.
 Bags tied to the railings every yard in preparation for when lunch starts to get restless.
 Glasses and plates getting launched off tables, food and all (luckily, not many people have an appetite).
 During the worst crossing of the Drake I’ve experienced, the ship was rolling nearly 40-degrees side to side, and we had to be confined to our beds for the majority of those 3 days.

 I’m always the youngest person.
 It’s kind of unheard of that a 19-year old gets hired to do this kind of work.
 It’s always fun listening to people try to guess my age.
 The closest anyone’s gotten is 25!

-6.)
-So, do you work only in certain times of year?
+So, do you work only at certain times of the year?
 What is your favorite part about your job?
 Do you still do photography as a polar expedition guide?
 Tell me more!
-The most I’ve seen from Antarctica is Anthony Bourdain’s episode in Parts Unknown.
+The most I've seen from Antarctica is Anthony Bourdain's episode in Parts Unknown.

-Expeditions down to Antarctica are seasonal—they happen during a 4 or 5 month window during southern-hemisphere summer, so October through March.
-During the other months the company does expeditions to the Arctic circle up north.
-I work both as a photographer and polar guide.
+Expeditions down to Antarctica are seasonal—they happen during a 4 or 5-month window during southern-hemisphere summer, so October through March.
+During the other months, the company does expeditions to the Arctic circle up north.
+I work both as a photographer and a polar guide.

 I get to do and see a lot of cool things!
 I mean, Antarctica is the closest thing on Earth to an alien planet.